brain-products/LSL-LiveAmp/README.md

 ## Link

 The Link button will attempt to connect to the device specified in the 'Device Number' field.
+This may take a few moments due to Bluetooth handshaking.
+When complete, the button text will change to 'Unlink' and all other GUI widgets will be disabled.
+An error message will pop up if no devices are available.

+When the Connector is linked to the LiveAmp, LSL streams will be created according to the settings set in the GUI.
+Please note that settings can be saved in a configuration file (see below).

 ## Scan For Devices